digital-land-attic/project/projects/proposal-maps/index.md

     data provider and maintainer: local planning authorities
 ---

-We are collecting and publishing data on planning policies and decisions.
-One dataset that we’re currently working on is proposal maps.
+We collect and publish data on planning policies and decisions.
+One dataset we want to explore is proposal maps.

 Proposal maps are maps of geospatial policies, site allocations and land designations in a local plan.